 If we now move to rebreathers with their increased level of automation, system controls and a 'high' level of reliability, we should reconsider the issues at hand.
 Whilst some would not describe rebreathers as highly reliable (mechanically or electronically/software), for the most cases they are reliable enough for the diver to believe they are reliable and information can be trusted.

-With rebreathers we have a greater opportunity for automation-related dependency.
+With rebreathers, we have a greater opportunity for automation-related dependency.
 Humans are poor monitors, we have a relatively low threshold when it comes to attention span and we miss small changes.
-We require a certain level of mistrust in the system to improve our monitoring (goals/expectations in diagram above).
+We require a certain level of mistrust in the system to improve our monitoring (goals/expectations in the diagram above).
 To achieve this we need to be exposed to real failures (but this is not good for consumer relations) or perceive a credible impact if signals are missed. e.g. mCCR.

 Automation complacency is at its worst when the operator is undertaking multiple tasks and when manual tasks compete with the automated task for the operator’s attention.
 Irrespective of experience, automation complacency is present and cannot be overcome with simple practice.